ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Rosuvastatin (roe-soo-va-stat-in) Tablets, USP

 Read this Patient Information carefully before you start taking rosuvastatin tablets and each time you get a refill.
-If you have any questions about rosuvastatin tablets, ask your doctor.
-Only your doctor can determine if rosuvastatin tablets are right for you.
+If you have any questions about rosuvastatin tablets, ask your healthcare provider.
+Only your healthcare provider can determine if rosuvastatin tablets are right for you.

 What are rosuvastatin tablets?